 And dying spiritually is no small thing!
 The book of Genesis shows a very clear picture of what that looks like with some specific stories that frankly are x-rated and show depravity in extreme forms!

-As we proceed through the first 12 chapters of Genesis through the four major events…being…what do you think?
+As we proceed through the first 12 chapters of Genesis through the four major events…what do you think they are?

 The rest of the book: chapters 13-50 talks about the four main characters of Genesis.
 They are Who?